Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 Despite many Baby-led Weaning Facebook groups being adamant that it will cause choking….the research (and my own experience with clients and my kid) has not proven this to be true.

-So if you want to feed purees and finger foods – go ahead.
+So if you want to feed pureed food and finger foods – go ahead.
 It’s not true “Baby-led Weaning” but labels don’t matter (unless you’re part of a research study).

 Just remember when feeding purees to be responsive to baby’s hunger and fullness signals if spoon feeding (when it’s much easier to tend to over-feed more than the baby wants).
 And offer finger foods to practice with too at each meal.

 Choking is a risk, no matter how you start solids.
-But there is a lot you can do to prevent choking.
-Here are some tips to prevent it:
+But there is a lot you can do to offer safe finger foods.
+Here are some tips to prevent choking:

 1) Let your baby feed themselves